+Classification of English language options.
 British English (BrE) is a form of English that is used in the UK.
 It also includes all regional dialects of the English language in the UK.

-American English (AmE) is a form of English used in the United States of America.
+American English (American English, AmE) is a form of English used in the United States of America.
 It also includes all regional dialects of English in the United States.

-American spelling outside school and humanitarian university education, that is, in everyday life, is not considered as erroneous.
+American spelling outside of school and humanitarian university education, that is, in everyday life, is not considered as erroneous.
+This is due to the fact that with the development of cinematography, television and radio, Canadians quickly underwent an intense influence of American culture.

 Written forms of British and American English, which are found in newspapers and textbooks, are almost identical in essential indicators.
 Minor differences can only sometimes be noticed when comparing the language of the written media of Great Britain and the United States of America (for example, when comparing the American and British newspapers).
-Such official form of written English is called standard English.
+Such the-common official form of written English is called standard English.

 It should be noted that the colloquial varieties of British English have noticeable differences.
-They reflect the long history of the separate development of dialects in the territory of the British Isles.
+They reflect the long history of the separate development of dialects in the territory of British Isles.
 Differences between dialects, words and accents are observed not only between the countries of Great Britain - England, Northern Ireland, Wales and Scotland, but also within them.
 Only two percent of the population speaks the well-known Received Pronunciation (RP).
-All official dictionaries and courses of teaching English as a foreign language are based on the RP pronunciation.
-Received Pronunciation is also known as "Oxford English", "Royal English" and "English BBC".
-It is worth noting that not every graduate of the University of Oxford speaks with an RP accent, and in the BBC television station the announcers are no longer obliged only to use it while broadcasting.
+All official dictionaries and courses of teaching English as a foreign language are based on the

+RP pronunciation.
+Received Pronunciation is also known as "Oxford English" (English Oxford English), "Royal English" (English Queen's English) and "English BBC" (English BBC English).
+It is worth noting that most of the names of the bases are not: not every graduate of the University of Oxford speaks with an RP accent, and in the BBC television station the announcers are no longer obliged only to use it while broadcasting.

 There is also an unofficial standard for spoken American English.
 It was developed under the influence of the media, as well as under the influence of a historical increase in the social and geographical mobility of the US population.
 In a broad sense, this emphasis is typical for TV presenters, since the profession requires them to adhere to common vocabulary and speech manner.
 However, some provincial television workers tend to use local forms on the air.
-Despite the presence of an unofficial norm, regional varieties of American English not only did not disappear, but, on the contrary, according to William Labov, took root and developed.
+Despite the presence of an unofficial norm, regional varieties of American English not only did not disappear, but, on the contrary, according to linguist William Labov, took root and developed.

 In the USA, local dialects mainly reflect the peculiarities of the native languages of the majority of immigrants who live in a particular area.
 The influence of foreign languages at the level of vocabulary and pronunciation is especially noticeable.
 Researchers identify at least four regional variations of American English: northern, southern, western, and midland.
 In the period after the end of the US Civil War, residents of the eastern territories began to actively populate the western part of the country, which resulted in dialect leveling and mixing of dialects.
-Thus, the greatest variety of forms of American English is preserved in the eastern states, populated much earlier.
+Thus, the greatest variety of forms of American English is preserved in the eastern United States, populated much earlier.
 Individual dialects, for example, the dialect of New York and the dialect of Southern Appalachians, form their own spoken forms of American English, different from the rest and characteristic only for these places.